mbogner/docker-images/SECURITY.md

 # Security Policy

 This project is just redistributing other open source software and isn't responsible for any fixed.
-If you need one of the images updates, please write an issue.
+If you need one of the images updated, please write an issue.